-Enhancement and development of Grid middleware for e-NMR support (T3.2)
+Enhancement of Grid middleware for e-NMR support (T3.2)

-In addition to the aforementioned issues, part of the joint research activities will be aimed to identify, develop and support the enhancements required by the identified NMR applications that need to be integrated and shared in the European NMR Research Infrastructure and in the general European e-Infrastructure.
+In addition to the aforementioned issues, part of the joint research activities will be aimed to identify the enhancements required by the selected NMR applications that need to be integrated and shared in the European NMR Research Infrastructure and in the general European e-Infrastructure.
 As a basic premise, we will start from the well known grid framework, the gLite stack currently in operation in the EGEE project, where the INFN partner has already a very in depth knowledge.

 Based on NMR system requirements and the EGEE existing and planned features, we will define the research developments required to enhance EGEE for fully enabling NMR applications.
 The EGEE middleware deployed and configured on partner sites as part of the Service activity will be useful to test and evaluate the current release of EGEE in a bio-NMR setting.
 Using the e-NMR infrastructure, a study for the NMR framework integration with the EGEE middleware will be performed.
 This will allow us to evaluate which parts of the middleware need to be enhanced.
-The results will be summarized in a Request for Enhancement (RFE) to the EGEE community, reporting the main features that need to be improved and the fields where greatest research efforts should be planned (D3.3).
-In parallel, innovation strategies will be proposed to the NMR community, and in particular to software developers, to guide future developments to support advanced applications through Grid-based technologies.
-In short, the present activities will provide guidelines for the future convergence of the NMR and EGEE communities through coordinated research and development projects.
+Some minor software development to help the gridification of e-NMR applications can also be performed within this task, e.g. code to enable GSI access to e-NMR portals for grid job submission, adaptation of existing tools to manage huge grid workloads, etc. However, no new grid elements nor enhanced versions of existing gLite grid elements are planned to be released by the project.